-Byte No. 1 is the first byte in the Entity Header, and Byte No. 8 is the last byte in the Entity Header, i.e. is adjacent to the Record Sequence.
+Byte No. 1 is the first byte in the Entity Header, and Byte No. 8 is the last byte in the Entity Header, i.e. is adjacent to the first or single Record of the Entity.
 The Entity Header shall have the following layout:

 - Byte No. 1 This byte shall be set to 0000 1000, specifying the number of bytes of the Entity Header, viz.
-8. - Byte No. 2 This byte shall be set as follows:

-- if the record is an Unprocessed Record, this byte shall be set to the value 1;

-- if the record is a Processed Record, this byte shall be set to to ISO/IEC 11576 of the processing algorithm applied to the record,
+8. - Byte No. 2 This byte shall be set as follows: - if the record is an Unprocessed Record, this byte shall be set to the value 1; - if the record is a Processed Record, this byte shall be set to - · the value in the range 2 to 254 corresponding to the registered identifier according to ISO/IEC 11576 of the processing algorithm applied to the record, - the value 255, if the processing algorithm is not registered.